 In other applications such as infotainment systems, the local node will contain the serializer that interfaces with the head unit and will send display data using FPD Link to the remote node that will contain the deserializer that interfaces with a display.

 Type of Network (FPD Link)

 Maximum Clock Rate

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 Applications shall not exceed highest achievable pixel clock or CSI clock for DPHY.